freego/spree_simple_weight_calculator/README.md

 Inspired by https://github.com/dancinglightning/spree-postal-service .

-Copyright (c) 2013 Alessandro Lepore, released under the New BSD License
+Copyright (c) 2013 freego http://freegoweb.it - Released under the New BSD License